Cribl LogStream supports sending data to Azure Event Hubs. This is a streaming Destination type.

 PLAIN is the only mechanism currently supported for Event Hub Kafka brokers.

 Username: The username for authentication.
 For Event Hub, this should always be

-- Password: Event Hubs primary or secondary connection string.
+Manual: Displays Username and Password fields for you to enter HTTP Basic authentication credentials.
+The password is your Event Hubs primary or secondary connection string.
 From Microsoft's documentation, the format is:

 Pipeline: Pipeline to process data before sending the data out using this output.